rmsk2/6502profiler/README.md

     brk
 ```

-It is assumed that the test driver starts its execution on the first byte of the load address.
+It is assumed that the test driver starts its execution at the load address.
 Here the corresponding test script:

 ```
 function arrange()